wizos/awesome-stars-eryajf/README.md

 *   [wangyu-/UDPspeeder](https://github.com/wangyu-/UDPspeeder) - A Tunnel which Improves your Network Quality on a High-latency Lossy Link by using Forward Error Correction, possible for All Traffics(TCP/UDP/ICMP)

-*   [Greedysky/TTKMusicPlayer](https://github.com/Greedysky/TTKMusicPlayer) - TTKMusicPlayer imitates Kugou music, the music player uses of qmmp core library based on Qt for windows and linux.(支持网易云音乐、酷我音乐、酷狗音乐)
+*   [Greedysky/TTKMusicPlayer](https://github.com/Greedysky/TTKMusicPlayer) - TTKMusicPlayer imitates Kugou UI, the music player uses of qmmp core library based on Qt for windows and linux.(支持网易云音乐、酷我音乐、酷狗音乐)

 *   [aria2/aria2](https://github.com/aria2/aria2) - aria2 is a lightweight multi-protocol & multi-source, cross platform download utility operated in command-line.
 It supports HTTP/HTTPS, FTP, SFTP, BitTorrent and Metalink.